Neurona Therapeutics

 Series A in 2024

 Kenai Therapeutics is a biotechnology company dedicated to developing therapies for neurodegenerative movement disorders.
-The company specializes in off-the-shelf neuron replacement therapies, which serve as effective disease-modifying treatments for various neurological conditions.
-By providing innovative therapeutic options, Kenai Therapeutics aims to equip healthcare professionals with advanced methods for treating disorders such as Parkinson's disease.
+The company specializes in providing off-the-shelf neuron replacement medicines that serve as effective disease-modifying treatments for various neurological conditions.
+By focusing on innovative approaches, Kenai Therapeutics aims to equip physicians with advanced techniques for treating disorders such as Parkinson's disease, ultimately enhancing patient care and outcomes in the field of neurology.

 Tenaya Therapeutics